Push API Tutorial 2: Manage Secured Content

 Step 6: Delete the Items

-To begin the next tutorial with a clean source, you must use the Push API to delete the three items you added in step 3.
+To begin the next tutorial with a clean source, use the DELETE /sources/{sourceId}/documents HTTP request to delete the three items you added in step 3.

 To do so, delete the file://folder item and set the deleteChildren parameter to true when you perform the delete operation, which recursively deletes every item whose documentId is nested under the documentId you delete (see Deleting an Item and Optionally, its Children in a Push Source).
 In this case, you’ll delete the file://folder item, along with all other items matching file://folder/* in the target Push source (that is, file://folder/item1.txt and file://folder/item2.txt).
 If there were additional matching subfolders/items in the Push source (for example, file://folder/subfolder, file://folder/subfolder/item3.txt, etc.), they would be deleted as well.